fhlasek/SmarterPrinter/README.md

 # Smarter Printer

-Today, printers are smart, but not as smart as they could be.
+Today, printers are smart but not as smart as they could be.
 Certainly, the smartness is typically not customisable and the user only gets basic statistics of whatever the manufacturer provided.
-This project allows the users to gain a better control over the data and customise the view to their liking.
+This project allows the users to gain better control over the data and customise the view to their liking.

-Apart from the partical need (which can be quite arguable), there is also the aspect of building the framework that can be reused in further applications and serving as a proof-of-concept how much useful statistics can be extracted from such a seemingly simple stream of data as a number of printed pages over time.
+Apart from the practical need (which can be quite arguable), there is also the aspect of building the framework that can be reused in further applications and serving as a proof-of-concept how much useful statistics can be extracted from such a seemingly simple stream of data as the number of printed pages over time.

-Without further ado, here is a screenshot from the user-facing application that should be pretty self-explanatory to showcase what it actually does:
+Without further ado, here is a screenshot from the user-facing application that should be pretty self-explanatory to showcase what it does:

 ![Screenshot of the dashboard](./images/dashboard.png)